carlottacammareri/Homework1/README.md

-# Homework1
+# Homework1 pcs21
-homework 1 pcs2021
+In the diffrent branches you can find the different exercises classified according the category reported on hackerrank